 There is much debate about this question.
 For some, practicing is the key to improvement and for others, forcing a child to practice too much can kill the magic and excitement for learning an instrument.
 The answer, just like everything in life, is finding that balance between the two.

-Practicing is undoubtedly vital to gradually improving when learning how to play a musical instrument; and with so many activities throughout our children’s schedules these days, it is hard sometimes to have a weekly routine.
+Practicing is undoubtedly vital to gradually improving when learning how to play a musical instrument; and with so many activities on our children’s schedules these days, it is hard sometimes to have an additional weekly routine.
 Nonetheless, just like we have responsibilities as adults, practicing a musical instrument can be penciled in like any other activity.

 Once again, there is no straight answer to how much practice someone should do in between lessons.
 Should the practice be daily?
 If so, how long?
 Should I practice for one extended period or in smaller blocks of time?